dapr/proposals/20260304-RB-workflow-access-policy.md

   # Default action when no rule matches.
 Defaults to "deny" if omitted.
   defaultAction: deny

-  # Ingress rules defining which callers can start which workflows/activities.
+  # Ingress rules defining which callers can schedule which workflows/activities.
   rules:
     - # Callers that this rule applies to.
       callers: